1jayaram/Gender-Classification/README.md

 # Gender-Classification

-Gender Classification using CNN (Convolutional Neural Network), this project is a binary classification problem where a photo of male or female is given as input, the Neural Network will consider it as 0 or 1.
+Gender Classification using CNN (Convolutional Neural Network) is a project that involves binary classification.
+The goal is to determine whether a given photo is of a male or female, assigning it a label of 0 or 1 using a neural network.

+I have developed an interface allowing users to upload photos or access a webcam to obtain the gender classification output.